Back to news

 Price (output)$10.50 / 1M tokensReasonable for tier

 A caveat on two rows.
-The MMLU figure of 88.1% and the claim that it trails GPT-5.5 by 0.3 points could not be confirmed; current sources put Gemini 3.1 Pro at 90.99% on MMLU-Pro, a different test.
+The MMLU figure of 88.1% and the claim that it trails GPT-5.5 by 0.3 points could not be confirmed; current sources put Gemini 3.1 Pro at 90.99% on MMLU-Pro (opens in a new tab), a different test.
 And the pricing in the table is unconfirmed too.
 See the pricing section below for what the live listings actually say.

 The ARC-AGI-2 story